About this review

 - Ask whether loss assessment coverage is included and whether higher limits are available.

-- Ask whether water backup, equipment breakdown, or special limits for valuables require endorsements.
+- Ask whether water backup, equipment breakdown, replacement cost, or special limits for valuables require endorsements.

 - Ask how the quote handles flood exposure and whether separate flood insurance is needed.